Our People

 Executive Director & Founder

 Rachel has a Master’s in Jewish Education from Hebrew Union College-JIR, and a BA in English Literature from Vassar College.
-Rachel is currently a Fellow in Cohort II of the Mandel Institute’s Educational Leadership Program in Boston and Israel.
+Rachel is a graduate of the Mandel Institute’s Educational Leadership Program in Boston and Israel, and is currently a Shamash Fellow, part of a selective fellowship for veteran Jewish educators shaping the future of Jewish education.
 In 2022, Rachel was named one of New York Jewish Week’s ‘36 to Watch,’ and in 2023, Fig Tree was highlighted as a thriving model of supplemental Jewish education in a Jewish Education Project report.
 Prior to founding Fig Tree, Rachel spent nearly two decades as an emerging technology professional, leading business solutions teams at Accenture, Yahoo!, WebMD, IDT/ Net2Phone, and Achieve3000.
 Rachel lives in Bedford Stuyvesant, Brooklyn with her husband and three sons.

 Rabbinic Director and Director of B’nai Mitzvah